 People often think that their service provider is to blame for their slow internet.
-They don’t realise that wireless hardware, computer settings or a virus in their system could in fact be the main culprit.
+They don’t realize that wireless hardware, computer settings, or a virus in their system could in fact be the main culprit.
 Businesses, especially, can suffer from lagging connections from time to time, especially during peak usage times.
 This may be because of an influx of new demands on your on-premise computing system setup.
-If you find this is the case it might be best to partner with an Infrastructure as a Service provider to see whether solutions can be found to help.In the meantime though, if you’ve been experiencing problems streaming online videos or your files are downloading too slow, take a look at these five techniques to increase your internet speed.
+If you find this is the case it might be best to partner with an Infrastructure as a Service provider to see whether solutions can be found to help.In the meantime though, if you’ve been experiencing problems streaming online videos or your files are downloading too slow, take a look at these five techniques to increase your

 Test the Speed

 Before you start fiddling with things, check your current internet speed.
 Visit speedtest.net or speedcheck.org and run a test to check the speed.
 If your speed is what your service provider promised to offer, it means that there’s nothing wrong.
 You might not be able to get more speed than what your service provider is offering, so don’t try to increase your speed if it’s already at the maximum limit.
 But if it isn’t, have a shot at the things listed below.

 1. Use a Different Router/Modem